Top Sports Teams · Reference

 Jinan

-Shandong TaishanFootball
+Shandong TaishanFootball/Soccer

 5 CSL titles (most in Chinese Super League era), 9 Chinese FA Cups.
 One of China's consistently dominant football clubs.